Model architecture: Generative Pretrained Transformer

 |BOLD||Gender Ratio (M:F)||1.99|

 We are researching how to expand our safety benchmarking to the multilingual context; multilingual benchmarks will be introduced in the future.

 Generations may be used for interactive autocomplete, augmenting human writing processes, summarization, text rephrasing, and other text-to-text tasks in non-sensitive domains.

-Always refer to the Usage Guidelines for guidance on using the Cohere API responsibly.
+Always refer to the Usage Guidelines for guidance on using the Cohere Platform responsibly.
 Additionally, please consult the following model-specific usage notes: